pomerium/pomerium/docs/enterprise/reference/configure.md

 The JWT Claim Headers setting allows you to pass specific user session data to upstream applications as HTTP request headers.
 Note, unlike the header `x-pomerium-jwt-assertion` these values are not signed by the authorization service.

+Additionally, this will add the claim to the `X-Pomerium-Jwt-Assertion` header provided by [`pass_identity_headers`](/reference/readme.md#pass-identity-headers), if not already present.

-Any claim in the pomerium session JWT can be placed into a corresponding header for upstream consumption.
+Any claim in the pomerium session JWT can be placed into a corresponding header and the JWT payload for upstream consumption.
 This claim information is sourced from your Identity Provider (IdP) and Pomerium's own session metadata.
 The header will have the following format:

 `X-Pomerium-Claim-{Name}` where `{Name}` is the name of the claim requested.
 Underscores will be replaced with dashes; e.g. `X-Pomerium-Claim-Given-Name`.